Software Re-Architecting Best Practises

 Ardas Re-Architecting Case Study

-One of our most famous projects also had to go through re-architecting.
+One of our most famous projects also had to go through software-architecting.
 Email template visual builder with AMP support for high-end marketing that we started to develop in 2016 is currently facing many changes.
 Last year we started to consider re-architecting legacy software due to three reasons.

 Easy employee onboarding